cdklabs/aws-delivlib/README.md

 }));
 ```

-## ECR Registry Sync
+## ECR Mirror

 Builds commonly use Docker images, and these typically come from DockerHub.
+In fact, delivlib defaults its build
-However, DockerHub has recently
+image to `jsii/superchain`.
+However, DockerHub has throttles in place for the volume of unauthenticated and
-introduced throttles on their pulls.
-This causes CodeBuild jobs on high throughput repositories to be throttled.
+authenticated pulls.
+This can cause CodeBuild jobs that run frequently to fail from DockerHub's throttling.

-The `EcrRegistrySync` construct can be used to synchronize Docker images between DockerHub and the local ECR
+The `EcrMirror` construct can be used to synchronize, on a specific schedule, Docker images between DockerHub and
-registry in the AWS account.
+a local ECR registry in the AWS account.

 ```ts
 new EcrRegistrySync(this, 'RegistrySync', {